methodphoto/mincc/data/1983/1983-a-good-length.md

 title: "A Good Length v The Min"
 gameLocation: "Bramley"
 gameDate: "25/06/1982"
+shortReport: "A Good Length batted first and were bowled out for 81.
+The Min knocked off the runs without losing a wicket. "
 result: "The Min won by 10 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-A Good Length batted first and were bowled out for 81.
-The Min knocked off the runs without losing a wicket.

-Result: {result}

 ## A Good Length Innings

 | Batsman | Dismissal |  | Runs |